Climate Change & Energy

 Over the last two centuries, industrial activities, deforestation and the burning of fossil fuels have released high concentrations of heat-trapping agents called greenhouse gases (GHGs) into the atmosphere.
 While a certain amount of greenhouse gas is important to keep our climate warm and livable, these higher concentrations are warming the Earth’s surface to temperatures that threaten life on our planet.
 Carbon dioxide (CO2) and methane are two GHGs that have increased dramatically due to human activity.

 The top 10 warmest years on the planet since record-keeping began in 1880 have all occured since 1998.
-By 2100, the temperature could rise as much as 12F if agressive efforts to control emissions are not put in place.
-From heat waves and drought in Texas and wildfires in California to rising sea levels in Virginia, climate change isn't coming in the future—it's literally happening in our backyards, right now.
+By 2100, the temperature could rise as much as 12F if aggressive, globally-united efforts to control emissions are not put in place.
+From heat waves and drought in Texas and wildfires and drought in California, to rising sea levels in our coastal communities, climate change isn't coming in the future — it's happening right now, in our own backyards.

-Overwhelming scientific consensus and real-life impacts tell us that global warming is real, is caused by human activity, and is a significant threat to our health, economy and environment.
+Overwhelming scientific consensus and real-life impacts tell us that climate change is real, is caused by human activity, and is a significant threat to our health, economy and environment.
 Skeptical about that consensus?
-Read this.
+Get the facts from the experts.

 The warming temperatures caused by GHGs are responsible for rising sea levels (from melting glaciers and ice shelves), melting permafrost, changes in the distribution of plants and animals, and the lengthening of seasons.
 Scientists are also increasingly confident in linking climate change to the catastrophic storms, droughts, wildfires, and hurricanes we’ve experienced in the last few years.

-Climate change is expected to increase the risk of some infectious diseases—particularly those diseases occurring in warm areas—including malaria, dengue fever, yellow fever and encephalitis.
+Climate change is already impacting our health and increasing the risk of some infectious diseases— particularly those diseases occurring in warm areas — including malaria, dengue fever, yellow fever and encephalitis.